 For the quarter ended June 30, 2016, the weighted average yield of our portfolio of Agency and non-Agency RMBS was 2.45%, while our average cost of funds including interest rate swaps and U.S. Treasuries was 1.17%, resulting in a net interest margin for the quarter of 1.28%.
-In comparison, for the quarter ended March 31, 2016, the annualized weighted average yield of our Agency and non-Agency RMBS was 3.13%, while the average cost of funds including interest rate swaps and U.S. Treasuries was 1.27%, resulting in a net interest margin of 1.92%.
-Our interest income is subject to fluctuations based on adjustments to premium amortization as a result of changes prepayments of our Agency RMBS (accompanied by a corresponding offsetting adjustment to realized and unrealized gains and losses).
-We refer to this adjustment as "Catch-up Premium Amortization Adjustment," The amount of this adjustment can vary significantly from quarter to quarter.
+In comparison, for the quarter ended March 31, 2016, the annualized weighted average yield of our Agency and non-Agency RMBS was 3.13%, while the average cost of funds including interest rate swaps and U.S. Treasuries was 1.21%, resulting in a net interest margin of 1.92%.
+Our interest income is subject to fluctuations based on adjustments to premium amortization as a result of changes in prepayments of our Agency RMBS (accompanied by a corresponding offsetting adjustment to realized and unrealized gains and losses).
+We refer to this adjustment as a "Catch-up Premium Amortization Adjustment."
+The amount of this adjustment can vary significantly from quarter to quarter.
 During the second quarter, we had a negative Catch-up Premium Amortization Adjustment in the amount of approximately \$1.5 million, which decreased our net interest income.
 Excluding the Catch-up Premium Amortization Adjustment, our weighted average yield on our portfolio was 2.93% and our net interest margin was 1.76%.
-During the quarter ended March 31, 2016, the Catch-up Premium Amortization Adjustment, the weighted average yield on our portfolio for the quarter ended March 31, 2016 would have been 1.83%.
+During the quarter ended March 31, 2016, the Catch-up Premium Amortization Adjustment, and the average yield on our portfolio was 2.93% and our net interest margin was 1.76%.
+During the quarter ended March 31, 2016, the Catch-up Premium Amortization Adjustment increased interest income by approximately \$0.3 million.
+Excluding this Catch-up Premium Amortization